mdfiroz811315/Reacthelloworld/README.md

 npm(node package manager) : it contain libraries which will help us to build our application

-to Create new nodejs project go to that folder and clone git repository if you are using github Step 1 :
+to Create new nodejs project go to that folder and clone git repository if you are using github

-npm init (to start a fresh project fill all the details and name main as server.js)
+Step 1:

+npx create-react-app foldername

 Step 2:

-npx create-react-app foldername
+cd foldername

 Step 3:

-cd foldername

-Step 4:

 in Terminal Type